K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 **Administrator manages the PaaS-TA Portal Code.<br>**

-1. Retrieve the code used in Paas-TA Portal by code-group.
+1. Check the code used in Paas-TA Portal by code-group.
 Can check whether it is used, search type, and search term.<br>
 ![39]

-2. Can retrieve the detailed code informations by clicking the Code ID from code group.<br>
+2. Can check the detailed code informations by clicking the Code ID from code group.<br>
 ![40]

 3. Click ①"Register" button from **Group Table**.
 Enter Code ID and Code Name at the pop up tab then click ②"Register" button.